oracle/osb-kafka-transport/README.md

 Now you can simply execute the script by typing 'ant' in the command-line.
 Once the build finishes, the implementation files will be generated under the newly created 'build' folder.
 Alternatively, the implementation files will also be proactively copied into your Fusion Middleware installation.

 The last step is the deployment of the implementation files into your Service Bus domain.
 To make things easier, the [install.py](./install/install.py) script encapsulates the details about how to connect to the WebLogic domain, perform the deployment and commiting the changes.
-Therefore, get into the 'install' folder and simply type:
+Therefore, get into the 'install' folder and type:

 ```
-java weblogic.WLST install.py
+java weblogic.WLST install.py <ENTER>
 ```

 The script will ask information about the location of the implementation files and connection details of the WebLogic domain.

-For more information about how to install and deploy the implementation files - please read [this blog](http://www.ateam-oracle.com/osb-transport-for-apache-kafka-part-1/) which walkthrough the whole process with details and examples.
+For more information about how to install and deploy the implementation files manually, please read [this blog](http://www.ateam-oracle.com/osb-transport-for-apache-kafka-part-1/) which walkthrough the whole process with details and examples.

 ## License
 Copyright (c) 2014, 2016 Oracle and/or its affiliates